Poll: Harris jumps to a small national lead over Trump

 Some Black voters, who appeared to be considering Trump, have moved away from him, as he’s dropped 10 points with them.

 Harris is also now winning independents, something Biden was not doing.
 Harris is up 9 points with independents (53%-44%).
 She was down 14 points with them last month.
-And in early July, Trump was beating Biden by almost 20 points with the group.
-That’s a huge turnaround.
+And in early July, Trump was beating Biden by 4 points with the group.

 Harris has also improved with white voters overall.
 Harris has gone from 40% with white voters overall to 46% in this survey, which is closer to where Biden was, and that’s very high for a Democrat.
 In fact, no Democrat has scored that high with white voters in a presidential election since Jimmy Carter in 1976.
 Biden got 41% in 2020, Barack Obama in 2008 won 43%.